 - GWCs are not copy-editors/proofreaders.
 If you are looking for copy editing, the Writing Program can set you up with a trained, fee-based editor.

 When and where do GWCs meet with students?

-In Autumn, Winter, and Spring quarters, multiple GWCs meet with graduate students five days a week in a dedicated room on the A-Level of the Regenstein Library.
-During the Summer session, virtual appointments may also be booked, and will be held via Skype.
+GWCs meet with writers in a dedicated room on the A-Level of the Regenstein Library.
+During some quarters, we also offer a limited number of virtual appointments, which are held via Skype.

 What if I have to cancel or reschedule?

 We understand that things come up, but we ask that you please cancel/reschedule any appointments with as much advance notice as possible, but at least 48 hours in advance.
 If you fail to notify us in a timely manner, we reserve the right to restrict your access to GWC sessions.
 If you miss more than two scheduled appointments, you will not be allowed to schedule appointments for the following quarter.

 In order to continually reflect on and adjust our practice, we will be collecting a lot of data on the sessions--including your feedback!
 Your GWC will ask you to fill out a survey about your experience in the session(s); this survey is not obligatory, but we hope that you’ll take a moment to let us know what some of the most effective aspects of each session were, and how we might improve.

 Would English Language Learners benefit from visiting the GWCs?